dqops/dqo/docs/checks/column/numeric/number-above-max-value.md

 # number above max value data quality checks

-Column level check that ensures that the number of values in the monitored column with a value above the value defined by the user as a parameter does not exceed set thresholds.
+A column-level check that ensures that the number of values in the monitored column with a value above a user-defined value as a parameter does not exceed set thresholds.

 ___